 4. We believe that every program graduate should possess the ability to critique and modify performance relative to the needs of the field and the current state of the art in the field.

-5. We believe that the knowledge from the Department of Human Services should be shared with other programs, departments and constituents that deal with people with disabilities.
+5. We believe that the knowledge from the Rehabilitation Services Education Program should be shared with other programs, departments and constituents that deal with people with disabilities.

-6. We believe that we should have a leadership role at the regional and national level in terms of advocacy, training and research for the advancement of the field of counseling and rehabilitation.
+6. We believe that we should have a leadership role at the regional and national level in terms of advocacy, training and research for the advancement of the field of rehabilitation.

 7. We believe in the removal of all barriers (attitudinal, educational, vocational, social, architectural, etc.) affecting individuals with disabilities.